 The CVC Directory was last printed in 2010 and the Yuna Directory is well due for an update.
 Both P&C's agree that it makes sense to combine the two directories to save work and minimise the number of books kicking around your glove box or home office.
-We intended on sourcing advertising to pay for the printing of the book and raise funds for we intended on sourcing davertising to pay for the printing of the book and raise tunds for our P&Cs.
-The reality of this is a lot of work, asking businesses to again reach into their pockets, and a book directory of ads.
+We intended on sourcing advertising to pay for the printing of the book and raise funds for our P&Cs.
+The reality of this is a lot of work, asking businesses to again reach into their